Carrie Marie Hand

 What values are most important to you in your work and personal life?

 The most important values to me are balance and collaboration.
-Balance is crucial because sometimes things get too overwhelming and you can't sleep at night, thinking about everything you need to get done.
-But if you're able to balance everything and make sure everyone has a smile on their face, then you're doing a good job.
+Balance is crucial because sometimes things get too overwhelming but if you're able to balance everything and make sure everyone has a smile on their face, then you're doing a good job.

 Collaboration is also key.
-If you can collaborate and get other people's ideas to help put you on the right path.
-Collaboration with other people, artists, and my family is important.
+If you can collaborate and get other people's ideas to help put you on the right path and it inspires me to hear different views and ideas.